-Heating and hot water Repair category 1 Notes The boiler appears to have been installed in 2021.
-The seller has that advised this is guaranteed under a warranty.
-It should be confirmed if this warranty is transferable in favour of new owners.
+Heating and hot water Repair category 2 Notes I am advised by the seller that the boiler has been maintained on a service plan and is serviced annually.
+Further information regarding the service history can be sought from the seller.
+The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.